princethapa18/Templates/README.md

 # templates
 Understanding templates in C++\
-Topics\
+Topics:\
 Function and class templates\
 Template type deduction\
+Variadic templates (todo)\
 Perfect forwarding\
-Variadic templates (todo)\
-open template-type-deduction2.html file to see what are the type deduced\
+Open template-type-deduction2.html file to see what are the type deduced.